open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_check_functions.html.md

 # gp_check_functions

 The `gp_check_functions` module implements views that identify missing and orphaned relation files.
+The module also exposes a user-defined function that you can use to move orphaned files.

 The `gp_check_functions` module is a Greenplum Database extension.